Dr Martin Parsons

 2. A better Colchester City Council

-Colchester City Council, which has been run by a combination of Labour and the Liberal Democrats for 15 of the last 16 years, constantly focuses on the urban area of Colchester, neglecting rural and coastal communities.
-It is also close to being at risk of bankruptcy – so far they have admitted to having a budget deficit of £1.8 million and are emptying their reserves to stay afloat and have failed to publish full accounts.
+Colchester City Council, which has been run by a combination of Labour and the Liberal Democrats for 16 of the last 17 years, constantly focuses on the urban area of Colchester, neglecting rural and coastal communities.
+It is also close to being at risk of bankruptcy – last year they overspent by £6.8 million and are emptying their reserves to stay afloat and have failed to publish full accounts.
 Council tax payers deserve far better than this!

 3. Action on sea level rise and coastal erosion